greggrabowski/photos/README.md

 |<br />
 ---NO_METADATA<br />

 Files are copied or moved (-m option) based on creation date stored in metadata.
-If there is no metadata files are located in NO_METADATA directory.
+If there is no metadata files are copeid/moved into NO_METADATA directory.
 Duplicates are discovered using md5 checksum.
-If file with same name exist in destnation folder, but it has different md5 a postfix is added to the file name.
+If file with same name exist in destnation folder, but it has different md5, a postfix is added to the file name.

 Usage: rename.sh [-o target_directory] [-d] [-m] [-l log_file] [-r] [-c compression_level]<br />
    -o   copy/move renamed files to target_directory and create directory structure<br />